clicksalesmedia/greenroasteries/GITHUB-DEPLOYMENT.md

 # GitHub-Based Deployment Guide for Green Roasteries

-This guide explains how to set up and use GitHub Actions for automated deployment of the Green Roasteries website.
+This guide explains how to set up and use GitHub Actions for automated deployment of the Green Roasteries website using PM2 (without Docker).

 ## Setup Instructions